JuliaPluto/website/src/en/docs/notebooks-online.md

 - Developed and maintained by the Pluto team

 **Cons:**
-- No updates: to change the notebook, you upload a new HTML file, and you get a new URL
+- No changes after upload: to change the notebook, you upload a new HTML file, and you get a new URL

 <img src="$(root_url)/assets/img/plutoland screenshot.png" alt="Screenshot of pluto.land showing an upload button" width="1792" height="870">